-Fiduciary Fund - The Town's fiduciary fund is comprised of its other postemployment benefits trust fund, private purpose funds and agency funds.
+Fiduciary Fund - The Town's fiduciary fund is comprised of its other postemployment benefits trust fund and private purpose funds.

 General Fund Budgetary Highlights

 Differences between the original budget and the final amended budget were not significant.
 A reconciliation of these differences is found in the required supplementary information.